TheOdinProject/curriculum/foundations/installations/installation_guides/git/macos.md

 <div class="lesson-note lesson-note--warning" markdown=1>

-#### Additional step for Apple Silicon Mac users

-On an Apple Silicon Mac, you will have an extra step to take.
+#### Potential "Next steps" after Homebrew installation

 If you look at the terminal output after installing Homebrew, you will see "Installation Successful!".
-Further down in the terminal, there will be a section called "Next steps".
+Further down in the terminal, you may also see a section titled "Next steps".

 Reading the terminal may seem a bit intimidating, but this is a great chance to overcome those feelings.
-Follow the next steps as stated in your terminal (copy and paste the commands given) to add Homebrew to your `PATH`, which allows you to use the `brew` command prefix.
+If you do see this section, follow the next steps as stated in your terminal (copy and paste the commands given) to add Homebrew to your `PATH`, which allows you to use the `brew` command prefix.

 </div>